 Typically, newcomers can speak at any time during the regular portion of the meeting.
 At some meetings, a specific time is reserved especially for newcomers.
 This is a time when newcomers can share why they have come to S.L.A.A. or ask questions about the program, which can be addressed after the meeting.
 You don’t have to speak if you don’t want to.

 There are no dues or fees for membership.
 Following our "Seventh Tradition", S.L.A.A. groups are self supporting, declining outside contributions.
 Our expenses, such as rent and literature, are paid by voluntary contributions from our members.
 We pass the basket and members are encouraged to donate as they are able.
 No one is ever required to make any donation at an S.L.A.A. meeting.
 Some of the money collected may be sent on to the local Intergroup and to S.L.A.A.’s Fellowship-Wide Services (F.W.S.) office, which both provide service to the Fellowship on a regional (Intergroup) and worldwide (F.W.S.) basis, respectively.

 So, what’s with this God or Higher Power talk?

 S.L.A.A. is based on spiritual (not religious) principles.
-The references to God or to a Higher Power acknowledge our powerlessness over this addiction; our faith that a power greater than ourselves, whom some call “God,” can and will restore us to sanity; and our decision to trust this Higher Power to do just that.
+The references to God or to a Higher Power acknowledge our powerlessness over this addiction; our faith that a power greater than ourselves, whom some call “God,” can and will restore us to sanity; and our decision to trust this Higher Power.
 We have found that acknowledgment of some Higher Power is crucial to recovery from our self-destructive behaviors.
 Members are not required to adhere to any doctrine, either religious or secular.
-You are welcome in S.L.A.A., whether you are of any faith or none.
+You are welcome in S.L.A.A., whether you are of any faith, or none.